-When a patient who has been taking Morphine Sulfate Injection

-25% to 50% every 2 to 4 days, while monitoring carefully for signs and symptoms of withdrawal.
-If the nations develops these signs of symptoms, raise the dose to the previous level and taper more slowly either by increasing the interval between decreases, decreasing the amount of change in dose, or both.
-Do not abruptly discontinue Morphine Sulfate Injection in a physically dependent patient (see Warnings and Precautions (5.13), Drug Abuse and Dependence (9.3) DOSAGE FORMS AND STRENGTHS per mL, 5 mg per mL, 8 mg per mL and 10 mg per mL sterile solu-tion in single dose vials for intravenous (IV) and intramuscular (IM)
+When a patient who has been taking Morphine Sulfate Injection regularly and may be physically dependent or no longer requires therapy with Morphine Sulfate Injection, taper the dose gradually, by 25% to 50% every 2 to 4 days, while monitoring carefully for signs and symptoms of withdrawal.
+If the patient develops these signs or symptoms, raise the dose to the previous level and taper more slowly, either by increasing the interval between decreases, decreasing the amount of change in dose, or both.
+Do not abruptly discontinue Morphine Sulfate Injection in a physically dependent patient [see Warnings and Precautions (5.13), Drug Abuse and Dependence (9.3)].
+DOSAGE FORMS AND STRENGTHS Morphine Sulfate Injection, USP is available in the following strengths for intravenous (IV) and intramuscular (IM) - 2 mg/mL in 1 mL single-dose prefilled syringe for IV or IM use.
+4 mg/mL in 1 mL single-dose prefilled syringe for IV or IM use. - 5 mg/mL in 1 mL single-dose prefilled syringe for IV or IM use.
+8 mg/mL in 1 mL single-dose prefilled syringe for IV or IM use. - 10 mg/mL in 1 mL single-dose prefilled syringe for IV or IM use.